The Boat Race 1980: Background

 The Boat Race is a side-by-side rowing competition between the University of Oxford (sometimes referred to as the "Dark Blues") and the University of Cambridge (sometimes referred to as the "Light Blues").
 First held in 1829, the race takes place on the 4.2 mi Championship Course on the River Thames in southwest London.
 The rivalry is a major point of honour between the two universities and followed throughout the United Kingdom and broadcast worldwide.
 Oxford went into the race as reigning champions, having beaten Cambridge by 3 1/2 lengths in the previous year's race.
 However Cambridge held the overall lead, with 68 victories to Oxford's 56 (excluding the "dead heat" of 1877).
-The race was sponsored for fourth time by Ladbrokes.
+The race was sponsored for the fourth time by Ladbrokes.
 It was the last race to be commentated on BBC Radio by John Snagge.

 The first Women's Boat Race took place in 1927, but did not become an annual fixture until the 1960s.
 Until 2014, the contest was conducted as part of the Henley Boat Races, but as of the 2015 race, it is held on the River Thames, on the same day as the men's main and reserve races.
 The reserve race, contested between Oxford's Isis boat and Cambridge's Goldie boat has been held since 1965.
 It usually takes place on the Tideway, prior to the main Boat Race.

 Cambridge coach Graeme Hall was stroke for the Light Blues in the 1968 race, racing against Oxford coach Daniel Topolski who was bowman for the Dark Blues that year.
 Cambridge Boat Club president John Woodhouse noted: "We have cut down the number of formal dinners with old Blues and old coaches, and we have tried to keep the evenings quiet."